STIXProject/stixproject.github.io/_includes/sp_observable.md

 --------|--------|------------------------
 If you need to talk about a single property.|A file with name="foo.exe"|[Single Object with single Property](../concepts/composition/#single-objects)
 If you need to talk about multiple properties of a single object.|A file with name="foo.exe" and size="1896Kb"|[Single Object with multiple Properties](../concepts/composition/#single-objects)
-If you need to talk about specific properties of multiple related objects.|An email with a subject=“Syria strategic plans leaked” and an attached file with name=“bombISIS.pdf”|[Multiple related Objects (often referred to as "relational composition")](../concepts/composition/#multiple-objects)
+If you need to talk about specific properties of multiple related objects.|An email with a subject=“Syria strategic plans leaked” and an attached file with name=“bombISIS.pdf”|[Multiple related Objects](../concepts/composition/#multiple-objects)
-If you need to talk about logical (AND/OR) combinations of other observable patterns.|A file with name="barfoobar" exists AND an outgoing network connection occurs to "46.123.99.25"|[Composition of observable patterns (often referred to as “logical composition”)](../concepts/composition/#composition-of-observable-patterns)
+If you need to talk about logical (AND/OR) combinations of other observable patterns.|A file with name="barfoobar" exists AND an outgoing network connection occurs to "46.123.99.25"|[Composition of observable patterns](../concepts/composition/#composition-of-observable-patterns)
 If you need to talk about a logical (AND/OR) combination of observable patterns on a single property of a single object (e.g. an IP watch list) and you want to specify this in the most compact and concise form available.|An IP watchlist for "10.0.0.0, 10.0.0.1, 10.0.0.3"|[Composition of observable patterns - shorthand list form](../concepts/composition/#composition-of-observable-patterns)
 If you need to define an Indicator (including context info) logically composed of other potentially preexisting Indicators for which you wish to detect their contexts separately.|A file with a specific hash indicating a particular malware variant AND an outgoing network connection to a specific IP address indicating known C2, together indicating a particular campaign combining the two.|[Composition of Indicators](../concepts/composition/#composition-of-indicators)